 Mercury (Hg) is an element that occurs in inorganic and organic forms.
-Elemental mercury is the only metal that is liquid at room temperature and is used in thermometers, thermostats, and dental amalgam.
-The inorganic form of mercury found in mercury salts is poorly absorbed by the human body.
-The organic form of mercury is found in some fish and in industrial waste.
-The most common sources of mercury poisoning are from industry through inhalation of mercury vapors from paints and other materials and by direct contact with mercury through broken thermometers or tooth sealants.
+Elemental Mercury is the only metal that is liquid at room temperature and is used in thermometers, thermostats, and dental amalgams.
+The inorganic form of Mercury found in Mercury salts is poorly absorbed by the human body.
+The organic form of Mercury is found in some fish and industrial waste.
+The most common sources of Mercury poisoning are from industry through inhalation of Mercury vapors from paints and other materials and by direct contact with Mercury through broken thermometers or tooth sealants.

 Mercury is mainly absorbed by inhalation, but it can also be absorbed through the skin and the gastrointestinal tract.
 It is then distributed to the central nervous system and kidneys where it is excreted in the urine, with a half-life of up to 25 days.

 Signs of chronic Mercury poisoning include difficulty concentrating, short-term memory loss, irritability, fatigue, ataxia, muscle spasms, gingivitis, chills, joint pain, and hallucinations.
 Signs of acute poisoning include cardiovascular shock, kidney failure, and serious damage to the gastrointestinal tract, as well as headache, fever, chills, tremors, shortness of breath, and chest tightness.